braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/analytics/home_dashboard.md

 You can pick up where you left off in the Braze dashboard with easy access to files you've recently edited or created.
 This section appears at the top of the **Home** page of the Braze dashboard.

-![A Canvas draft, an active segment, and a campaign draft in the "Pick up where you left off" section.][6]

-You can resume your activities for the following items:

-- Canvases
-- Campaigns
-- Segments

-### Access most recently edited content

 You can revisit recently edited or created campaigns, Canvases, and segments.
-This way, you can pick up where you left off whenever you return to the Braze dashboard.

-### Content type and status tags

 Each card is paired with tags that indicate the content type (campaign, Canvas, segment) and status (active, draft, archived, stopped).

+![A Canvas draft, an active segment, and a campaign draft in the "Pick up where you left off" section.][6]

 ## Reading the dashboard